 The Company expects to draw on its' cash reserves and utilize the credit facility to the extent availability exists to finance its near term working capital needs.
 We expect to continue to incur operating losses and negative operating cash flows for one year beyond the date of these financial statements.
-Accordingly, and in light of the Company's historic and continuing losses, there is substantial doubt about the Company's ability to continue as a going concern.
+Accordingly, and in light of the Company's condition, there is substantial doubt about the Company's ability to continue as a going concern.